Versatile Recompression-Aware Perceptual Image Super-Resolution: Conclusion Discussion

 \section{Conclusion \& Discussion}

 We introduced VRPSR, the first recompression-aware perceptual image super-resolution method.
 Specifically, we construct a codec simulator that generalizes well to various codec conditions, utilizing a powerful pre-trained diffusion model.
 Besides, we propose a series of training techniques tailored for perceptual super-resolution, including using a slightly compressed image as supervision and using perceptual targets to train the simulator.
-Across Real-ESRGAN and S3Diff under H.264/H.265/H.266, VRPSR consistently improves perceptual quality at matched bitrates.
+Across Real-ESRGAN and S3Diff under H.264/H.265/H.266 single-picture (intra) compression, VRPSR consistently improves perceptual quality at matched bitrates.
 Beyond preprocessing, our accurate codec simulator also enables joint training of an optional post-processing module.

-In this paper, we limit the codec parameter to the codec type and target bpp.
-In fact, our VRPSR is compatible with richer controls, such as encoding preset and rate control parameters.
-Besides, our VRPSR can also be used to construct a pure codec with clean input.
-We will leave those topics for future work.
+In this work, we primarily condition the codec with the codec type and target bpp.
+We further demonstrate that VRPSR generalizes to richer practical codec settings without retraining, including different rate-control modes (e.g., CRF), and unseen codecs (e.g., AV1).
+Beyond these settings, an interesting direction is to extend VRPSR to even finer-grained codec knobs and to construct a pure codec with clean input, which we leave for future work.